hlavacs/ViennaPhysicsEngine/README.md

 # Set up for Windows 11

 The whole engine is contained in VPE.hpp.
-The provided example program uses the Vienna Vulkan Engine for rendering and is thus currently restricted to Windows 11.
+The provided example program uses the Vienna Vulkan Engine BRANCH 1.1 for rendering and is thus currently restricted to Windows 11.
 If you want to compile the example, do the following steps:
 - Make sure you have an up to date CMake, MS Visual Studio 22 and the Vulkan SDK installed.
 - Clone both projects Vienna Vulkan Engine and Vienna Physics Engine, into the same directory, next to each other.
 - Cd into Vienna Vulkan Engine and run CMake.
 Alternatively run the msvc bat file.
 CMake creates an sln project file.